Kartaverse/Kartaverse-Docs/docs/fuses.md

 ## kvrCubic

-The "kvrCubic" fuse allows you to combine individual face based 90° FOV cubic imagery into cubemap based frame layouts.
+The "kvrCubic" fuse allows you to combine individual face based 90° FOV cubic imagery into CubeMap, 180VR, and 360VR based frame layouts.
+It supports monoscopic and stereo 3D output.

 ![kvrCubic Fuse](images/fuse-kvrCubic.png)